sifis-home/wp2-documents/wp2-deliverable-2.1/software-assessment.md

  * **Halstead:** It calculates the Halstead suite.
  * **MI:** Maintainability Index.
 It is a suite to measure the maintainability of a code.
 It is calculated both on files and functions.

-“Ieee standard glossary of software engineering terminology,” IEEE Std 610.12-1990, pp. 1–84, Dec 1990.
+> “Ieee standard glossary of software engineering terminology,” IEEE Std 610.12-1990, pp. 1–84, Dec 1990.

-J. Ostberg and S. Wagner, “On automatically collectable metrics for software maintainability evaluation,” in 2014 Joint Conference of the International Workshop on Software Measurement and the International Conference on Software Process and Product Measurement, pp. 32–37, Oct 2014.
+> J. Ostberg and S. Wagner, “On automatically collectable metrics for software maintainability evaluation,” in 2014 Joint Conference of the International Workshop on Software Measurement and the International Conference on Software Process and Product Measurement, pp. 32–37, Oct 2014.

-M. Saboe, “The use of software quality metrics in the materiel release pro- cess experience report,” in Proceedings Second Asia-Pacific Conference on Quality Software, pp. 104–109, Dec 2001.
+> M. Saboe, “The use of software quality metrics in the materiel release pro- cess experience report,” in Proceedings Second Asia-Pacific Conference on Quality Software, pp. 104–109, Dec 2001.

-@ARTICLE {7420491,
+> Reference {7420491,
 author = {G. J. Holzmann},
 journal = {IEEE Software},
 title = {Code Clarity},